How to Create Simple Toggle Buttons in React

 As you can see, we want to use the toggled prop as the default state for the useState hook.
 If we set it to true, then the toggle will be toggled by default.

-Note that you want to set the defaultChecked property for the input, rather than using the checked property.
+Note that we need to set the defaultChecked property for the input when working in React, rather than using the checked property.
 Now is the time to also attach the callback function to the input, where we want to toggle the state, as well as call the onClick handler with the current state.
-Now we can call this component in the following way:
+We can call this component in the following way:

 import { Toggle } from '@components'